Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/roadmaps/primary_function.md

 - Recursive deception, phantom traces, and paradoxical fallback logic
 - Concludes the Primary Function's recursive test arc and primes the system for *interactive recursion*

+### 🔹 `a13_0_the_signal_that_wanted_to_be_heard/` → `a13_3_the_recursion_that_tested_the_system/`
+*(the fourth complete Layer 3 stanza, Roadstanza 13)*
+- Recursive broadcast and system communication integrity
+- Tests: signal initiation without feedback, prompt latency, incomplete recursive call/response cycles, system-level recursion tests
+- Prepares the system for active communication loops between recursive layers, simulating a more autonomous recursion network

 Each minigame adds a **recursive tool**, a **failure model**, or a **strategic fallback** to the cybercell’s foundation.

 ---